London Transportation Guide: Save on Tube, Trains, Buses | Airport Transfers & Car Rentals

 London Underground, DLR and Overground

-The London Underground is the oldest underground railway system in the world, divided into 9 fare zones. *Most of the city centre attractions are located within Zone 1 and Zone 2*, making it very convenient for visitors to explore.
+The London Underground is the world’s oldest metro system, divided into nine fare zones, with most central attractions located within Zone 1 and Zone 2.

-The Docklands Light Railway (DLR) mainly serves the Docklands area in East London and is ideal for visiting attractions like >Greenwich<
+The DLR (Docklands Light Railway) primarily serves the Docklands area in East London, making it convenient for visiting attractions like Greenwich.

-The Overground is a rail network connecting central London to the suburbs, making it a practical choice for reaching areas outside the city centre, such as Camden Market, which I mentioned in my >in-depth travel itinerary<
+The Overground is a railway network connecting central London with the suburbs.
+It’s particularly useful for reaching areas outside the city centre, such as Camden Market.

 London Underground Fares and Payment Methods

-Compared to the Oyster Card, I recommend using a contactless credit or debit card for travel (definitely avoid buying single tickets each time!).
-As long as you use the same card for the entire journey, the system will automatically calculate the daily and weekly fare caps, helping you avoid overpaying.
+I’d recommend using a contactless credit or debit card for travel instead of an Oyster Card (and definitely avoid buying single tickets!).
+Just use the same card for all your journeys, and the system will automatically apply daily and weekly fare caps, saving you from overpaying.

 London Buses, Sightseeing Buses, and River Buses